Dumb Ways to Die: Censorship in Russia

 In February 2013, Artemy Lebedev's blog was censored by Roskomnadzor, the Russian government agency in charge of Internet censorship, for including the video.
 Later that day, the YouTube video was also censored, with the "This content is not available in your country due to a legal complaint from the government" message.
 The official takedown notice sent to Livejournal.com was quoted, in part, by Lebedev in his blog.

 The song's lyrics contains a description of different ways of committing suicide, such as: using drugs beyond their expiration date, standing on an edge of a platform, running across the rails, eating superglue and other.
 The animated personages demonstrate dangerous ways of suicide in attractive for children and teenagers comic format.
-The lines such as "Use a clothes dryer as a hiding place” and “I wonder what’s this red button do?" contain an incitement to commit those acts.
+The lines such as "Use a clothes dryer as a hiding place" and "I wonder what's this red button do?" contain an incitement to commit those acts.

-Despite this, the video was still included into the ABC Show and was shown in more than 50 cities across Russia.
+Despite this, the video was still included on the ABC Show and was shown in more than 50 cities across Russia.

 Awards

 The campaign won seven Webby Awards in 2013 including the Best Animation Film & Video and Best Public Service & Activism (Social Content & Marketing).

 It won three Siren Awards, run by Commercial Radio Australia, including the Gold Siren for best advertisement of the year and Silver Sirens for the best song and best campaign.

 The public service announcement was awarded the Grand Trophy in the 2013 New York Festivals International Advertising Awards.

-In June 2013, the campaign clip won the Integrated Grand Prix at the Cannes Lions International Festival of Creativity, and overall, won five Grand Prix awards, 18 Gold Lions, three Silver Lions, and two Bronze Lions, which was the most for the campaign in the festival's history.
+In June 2013, the campaign clip won the Integrated Grand Prix at the Cannes Lions International Festival of Creativity, and overall, won five Grand Prix awards, 18 Gold Lions, three Silver Lions, and two Bronze Lions, which was the most for any campaign in the festival's history.